 Bibbs still performs and now presents masterclasses and lectures for opera companies and a host of presenters, primarily on black classical song, Mary Ellen Pleasant, and The Hyers Sisters.
 Her concert and film work have by now been showcased in Europe and North America on TV and by hundreds of on-site presenters -- The History Channel, Arts and Humanities organizations, and private sponsors, such as Ontario's Promised Land Project, The National Endowment for the Humanities, The National Endowment for the Arts, California Humanities, The California and Missouri Arts Councils, San Francisco, Los Angeles, San Diego, and St. Louis museums and universities, HBCU's such as Morgan State University Cheney, Spelman, Morehouse, and Dillard, in almost all Western States, the National Parks Service Network-to-Freedom Program, Pillsbury Corporation, The Opera Theater of St. Louis, and The Pittsburg Festival Opera --to name a diverse few.

 Recently Bibbs’ performances, film work, and her life have been chronicled nationally in a PBS Arts Showcase and the inspirational, international "Genius is Common" movement.
 She has received a Lifetime Achievement Award from Marquis' Who's Who Among Women, and The Highest Commendation of The Supervisors of The City and County of San Francisco for contributions to the Arts and Humanities.
+Currently her work is being chronicled and presented under the National Endowment for the Humanities.
 Susheel most wishes to inspire others to understand "their genius" --what they have to offer and to see its value so that they may flourish and inspire others with their talents and success.